 05. Experiment with apps

-For creatives keen to create a sense of unity on their Instagram feed, using image editing apps help maintain a consistent colour palette on photographs, as Daisy Emerson, who has over 22,000 followers, has discovered.
+For creatives keen to create a sense of unity on their Instagram feed, using image editing apps help maintain a consistent colour palette on photographs, as Daisy Emerson (opens in new tab), who has over 23,000 followers, has discovered.
 “I’m fairly particular on what I post.
 I will spend time editing a picture so that it looks in keeping with the rest of the work posted previously and I photograph things in the same way.”

 06. Find your weird